Stunted growth: Prevention

-To prevent stunting, it is not just a matter of providing better nutrition but also access to clean water, improved sanitation (hygienic toilets) and hand washing at critical times (summarised as "WASH").
-Without provision of toilets, prevention of tropical intestinal diseases, which may affect almost all children in the developing world and lead to stunting will not be possible.
+To prevent stunting, it is not just a matter of providing better nutrition but also access to clean water, improved sanitation (hygienic toilets), and hand washing at critical times (summarized as "WASH").
+Without provision of toilets, prevention of tropical intestinal diseases, which may affect almost all children in the developing world and lead to stunting, will not be possible.

-Studies have looked at ranking the underlying determinants in terms of their potency in reducing child stunting and found in the order of potency:
+Studies have looked at ranking the underlying determinants in terms of their potency in reducing child stunting and found, in the order of potency: